 - Add eyes now or when they come out of the oven – either way works because they are still slightly sticky when they’re finished drying (and before they cool).
 If you're adding chocolate, they may sweat a bit.

 - Place the meringues in the oven for 1 to 1 1/2 hours, or until they are dry to the touch.
 Once they cool for a few minutes you can test them to see if they’re crunchy (you may have to taste one).
 If they’re not crunchy after this point, keep them in the oven or dehydrator longer.
-Since you’re not using powdered sugar (which gets them crunchier faster), you may have to leave them in a warm oven for several hours.
+Since you’re not using powdered sugar (which gets them crunchier faster), you may have to leave them in a warm oven for a few hours.

 - Store them in a dry place for a few days.
 Re-dry as necessary.